 FAQ’s

+The level two items should have two types of treatment:

+For a mouse over action so that a user knows what s/he is about to click on.
+Maybe the background changes colour

+To highlight the section/screen the user is in at the moment.
+For instance, if the color of the items is a light gray, this changes to a bright white.
+As the user then moves from one screen to the next the color of the itme on the navigational menu changes to follow the user.

 Area 2 – Direction Buttons

-This area should be always visible in the Site Reference view and should comprise of three buttons.
-The buttons would move the user through each of the pages in the “Site Reference” in sequence as they are listed in the content menu.
+This area should be always visible in the Help Guide view and should comprise of three buttons.
+The buttons would move the user through each of the pages in the “Help Guide” in sequence as they are listed in the content menu.

 Back Button